 Last November, the Marionettes Chorale received an unexpected invitation from Distinguished Concerts International New York City (DCINY) to participate in a massed choir performance of Christopher Tin’s Calling All Dawns at Carnegie Hall’s Isaac Stern Auditorium on Sunday 9 June, 2019 — under the baton of the Grammy Award-winning composer/conductor himself.

-With a contingent of just over 40 singers, the Marionettes joins three other international groups and three US choirs to form the Distinguished Concerts Singers International, comprising some 300 choristers.
+With a contingent of just over 40 singers, the Marionettes and joins three other international groups (from Germany, France, and Switzerland) and three US choirs to form the Distinguished Concerts Singers International, comprising some 300 choristers.
 Christopher Tin will lead the performance — with soloists, chorus, and full orchestra — and will serve as the clinician for a multi-day music residency which will precede the performance.

 The Marionettes received the invitation after representatives from DCINY, scouting for performers, found the Marionettes’ 2017 performance of “Baba Yetu”, the Swahili opening number from Calling All Dawns, on YouTube.